sourcefrog/cargo-mutants/book/src/how-it-works.md

 The basic approach is:

-- Make a copy of the source tree into a scratch directory, excluding version-control directories like `.git` and the `/target` directory.
-The same directory is reused across all the mutations to benefit from incremental builds.

-  - After copying the tree, cargo-mutants scans the top-level `Cargo.toml` and any `.cargo/config.toml` for relative dependencies.
-If there are any, the paths are rewritten to be absolute, so that they still work when cargo is run in the scratch directory.

-  - Before applying any mutations, check that `cargo test` succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree doesn't build when copied because it relies on relative paths to find dependencies, etc.

 - Build a list of mutations:
   - Run `cargo metadata` to find directories containing Rust source files.
   - Walk all source files and parse each one looking for functions.